Poland in World War 2: Stories Behind Famous Movies

 Exploseum: Inside Hitler’s Secret Factory

-After breakfast, we depart Gdansk and travel toward Lodz, stopping en route near Bydgoszcz to visit the former German explosives factory known as DAG Fabrik Bromberg, now the Exploseum Museum.
+After breakfast, we leave Gdansk and head south to Lodz, stopping en route near Bydgoszcz to visit the former German explosives factory known as DAG Fabrik Bromberg, now the Exploseum Museum.

-This was one of Hitler’s secret industrial facilities, where the Reich produced substances such as nitroglycerin, TNT, and nitrobenzene, which were used in V1 missiles.
+This was one of Hitler’s secret industrial facilities, where the Reich produced explosives such as nitroglycerin, TNT, and nitrobenzene, used in German weapons including V1 flying bombs.
 The museum presents an interactive exhibition located in the original factory buildings, tracing the history of arms and weapons, as well as acts of resistance, conspiracy, and sabotage that took place within the facility.

-After the visit, we continue on to Lodz, where we stay overnight.
+After the visit, we continue to Lodz, where we stay overnight.
+The evening is free for your own exploration.

 Day 5